Wari AC: Field hockey

 Wari AC has its field hockey division, which is active since its foundation.
 Affiliated with the Bengal Hockey Association (BHA), the team previously competed in Beighton Cup, which is one of world's oldest field hockey tournaments.

 Men's cricket

 Wari AC has a men's cricket section.
 It is affiliated with the Cricket Association of Bengal (CAB), which is the governing body of cricket in West Bengal.
 Based at Tent Maidan, in Mayo Road of Kolkata, the club primarily participates in tournaments conducted by CAB, including First Division League, J.C.
 Mukherjee T-20 Trophy, A. N. Ghosh Memorial Trophy, CAB One Day League and P. Sen Trophy.

-Club overview

-Club tent

-Wari AC's club tent is situated on Mayo road in West-Coast Paper Maidan in Kolkata Maidan area near Esplanade.
-In the morning on 1 April 2019, the club tent went up in flame after a fire broke out due to short circuit.
-Four fire engines rushed to the spot and brought the fire under control when damage was done.
-In April 2022, new club tent was unveiled after a three-year long restoration works.

-Jersey

-Wari AC is among the few clubs playing in CFL whose club name on their official jersey is written in Bengali, compared to most clubs whose name is usually written in English.
+Women's cricket

+Wari operates women's cricket teams, and takes part in CAB Women's Club T20 League annually.

 Notable players

 The club is known for bringing up talents in Kolkata football.
 Players like Tushar Rakshit, Ashim Shome, Tapas Shome, Nimai Goswami, Santo Mitra began their playing career in Wari.
 Legendary goalkeeper Pradyut Barman started his playing career with the club in 1957.
 Bhabani Ray was one of the earliest known stars of the club who later went on to represent India at the 1970 Asian Games.
 Parimal Dey played for Wari from 1961 to 1963, when Bhaga Som was coach.
 Samaresh Chowdhury appeared from 1967 to 1969.
 Pritam Kotal, who represented India at the 2019 AFC Asian Cup, played for Wari until 2010.